 Reflected light takes on the color cast of the surface used to reflect it.
 So, when you bounce light off of a green surface (like in the image above), you’ll cast a green light onto your subject.

-This is why photographing on green grass in midday sun results in sickly looking skin tones.
+This is why photographing on green grass in midday sun results in sickly looking skin tones that you then need to color correct in post.
 The light comes down from above, hits the grass and bounces green light straight back up into the subject.

 More help with portrait lighting